 The additional consultations is therefore 1918.5 hours impact to a practice.
-GP practice most likely to be affected by practice in Fictionville: growth and therefore directly related to the housing developments Somewhere Medical Practice Necessary to make the development acceptable in planning terms.
+GP practice most likely to be affected by The proposed site would be within the practice boundary of the GP practice in Fictionville: growth and therefore directly related to the housing developments Somewhere Medical Practice Necessary to make the development acceptable in planning terms.
 Plans to address capacity issues.
 New residents in Fictionville and Somewhere are likely to register with the GP practice within Fictionville.
 The Somewhere practice is at full capacity, with any current limited plans to expand surgery facilities focusing on meeting existing deficiencies.
 An assessment has been undertaken, of the GP surgery based on issues relating to standards, capacity and workload which would impact on the practices ability to manage increased numbers of patients.
 This has resulted in a rating of Red for the practice.
 The practice would be seeking to expand their facility accordingly through internal alterations.
 Fairly and reasonably related in scale and kind to the development.
 The building costs have been established using the Building Cost Information Service (BCIS) of the Royal Institution of Chartered Surveyors (RICS) costs for healthcare premises depending upon the type of project undertaken.
 For the Somewhere practice to expand to meet their share of the population increase the total cost has been identified below.
-Additional patients to be accommoda ted 1152 $\times$ 1153 $\times$ 1154 $\times$ 1155 $\times$ Financial Contribution requested £241,021.44 Definitions Access rate is determined by the number of visits per registered patient.
+Additional patients to be accommoda ted 1152 \times Standard area based on total typical 1152 \times Standard area based on total typical list size of approx. \times 6000 = 0.11 Financial Contribution requested £241,021.44 Definitions Access rate is determined by the number of visits per registered patient.
 See The Kings Fund - Understanding pressures in general practice 2016 in particular page 15.